PeterStoyanov83/research_for_project_K/README.md

 Configured Git for the project and set up the connection to the existing GitHub repository.

 Addressed git push issues by setting up a new repo.

+# 18.12:

+## Database Population:
+Created and emplemented a python script to populate with dummy entries the data base so it can be tested.

+## Admin Interface Customization:
+We created custom admin classes for models like Participant, Lecturer, UserMaster, Course, and RoomResource, enabling detailed data display in the Django admin.

+## Database View:
+Developed a view function display_database to render data from all models on a webpage.

+## Template Creation:
+Prepared a display_database.html template for presenting database contents in a web-friendly format.

+## URL Configuration:
+Updated urls.py to include paths for the new database display view and the home page.

+## Error Resolution:
+Addressed various issues, including template not found errors and admin registration conflicts.